We are very happy to support access to our publications for those with a reading impairment.

 Requesters located in the USA and Canada:

-Accessible versions of many books published by Springer Nature and its imprints are available through Bookshare (www.bookstore.org).
+Accessible versions of many books published by Springer Nature and its imprints are available through Bookshare (www.bookstore.org) who services educational institutions in the USA and Canada.
 Bookshare is the largest library in the world of accessible books for people with severe print disabilities (severe dyslexia, low-vision, blindness, or mobility impairment).
 Bookshare makes titles available in a wide variety of formats: Bookshare is an initiative of Benetech, a technology nonprofit based in Palo Alto, California, that provides technology solutions for social causes, including human rights and the environment in addition to literacy.

 Here's a link to more copy: https://www.bookshare.org/cms/bookshare-me